 Export Privileges Suspended for Unlicensed Shipments

-For more information on export licensing and controls, please contact export compliance attorney Kristine Pirnia.
+For more information on export controls and compliance, please contact attorney Kristine Pirnia at (202) 730-4964.